 Blubrry is the only IAB certified podcast platform that fully supports Apple podcasts which is essential for podcasting.
 Together with firms like PodBean and Transistor (below), Blubrry is a veteran in the podcast hosting world.

-Blubrry offers WordPress hosting with PowerPress for church podcasters.
-Their major active users are mostly in countries such as India, UK, US, Europe, and Asia.
-They provide their clients with great podcast management tools, manuals, tips and advice to guide church podcasters through the podcasting process.
+Blubrry offers WordPress hosting with PowerPress plugin for church podcasters.
+Powerpress allows you to easily submit your podcasts to several directories such as Apple Podcast and Google Podcasts.
+Their majority of active users are mostly in countries such as India, the UK, the US, Europe, and Asia as you can see a few selections of religious podcasts here.
+They provide their clients with great podcast management tools, manuals, tips, and advice to guide church podcasters through the podcasting process.

 Blubrry has hosted over 75,000 active WordPress and PowerPress installations which are free to use, maintained regularly, and offer SEO options and mp3 tagging.